ziwenkk/ziwen.github.io/content/event/2025 guoshoujing/index.md

   postcode:
   country: China

-summary: 'In this talk, I presented research conducted over the past seven years on the galaxy–halo connection.'
+abstract: 'In this talk, I presented research conducted over the past seven years on the galaxy–halo connection.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.